CiscoISE/ansible-ise/README.md

 ERROR!
 A worker was found in a dead state
 ```

-If that's the case try setting this environment variable:
+If that's the case try setting these environment variables:
 ```
 export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
+export no_proxy=*
 ```

 ## Contributing to this collection